Integrality and Gauge Dependence of Hennings TQFTs: Topological and Algebraic Prerequisites

 Let us also review a few standard notations for actions of $\H$ and $\H^*$ on each other. $\H^*$ carries a natural $\H$-bimodule structure given by the formulas and notation

 for all $f\in \H^*$, $a, b \in \H$.
 Similarly, $\H$ can be endowed with an $\H^*$-bimodule structure via the formulas

-A Hopf algebra $\H$ is said to be {\em unimodular} if there exists a non-zero left cointegral for $\H$ that is also a right cointegral for $\H$.
-Given a right integral $\lambda\in\H^*$ and a two-sided cointegral $\Lambda\in\H$ with $\lambda(\Lambda)=1$ define now maps
+A Hopf algebra $\H$ is said to be {\em unimodular} if there exists a non-zero left integral in $\H$ that is also a right integral in $\H$.
+Given a right integral $\lambda\in\H^*$ and a two-sided integral $\Lambda\in\H$ with $\lambda(\Lambda)=1$ define now maps

 It is well known that these are isomorphisms.
 Particularly, the following relation is easily verified.

 For $\H$ over a field it follows in \cite{rad1} that unimodularity implies (and in fact is equivalent) to the following identities.